 found in the release archive.

-The next release will be RC 1, planned for 26 September 2024.
+The next release will be the fourth release candidate (RC 4), planned

-The PHP team is pleased to announce the second testing release of PHP 8.4.0, Alpha 4.
-This continues the PHP 8.4 release cycle, the rough outline of which is specified in the PHP Wiki.
+The PHP team is pleased to announce the release of PHP 8.3.0, RC 2.
+This is the second release candidate, continuing the PHP 8.3 release cycle, the rough outline of which is specified in the PHP Wiki.

-For source downloads of PHP 8.4.0 Alpha 4 please visit the download page.
+For source downloads of PHP 8.3.0, RC 2 please visit the download page.

 Please carefully test this version and report any issues found in the bug reporting system.